kianslagter/oop-chess/README.md

 * Check detection / Check mate
   - There is no in built detection for check, and thus no automatic check mate detection, instead when king is captured game finishes.

 # Alterations from Project Plan
+* General Name Changes
+  - General name changes of certain functions and attributes where done.
+* Menu
+  - No menu was added
 * drawBoard
   - Replaced function drawBoard() with seperate class, drawBoard.h to draw the chess board.
 * ChessBoard Class